Linear

 -

-Shuttle seats are reserved for registered athletes.
+Shuttle seats are reserved for bib holders only.

 drop bags